Hughie Gallacher: Retirement and death

 For weeks after the alleged assault, Gallacher began wandering the streets.
 Many people spoke to him including Newcastle players and staff offering support and assuring him that no one would believe the press and their scandalous statements.
 Many offered to speak on his behalf.

 Denied access to his son and with the court appearance looming, Gallacher began to get increasingly irrational.
 A local reporter friend said he looked like 'a traumatised man walking in a glassy-eyed dream'.
 Gallacher said to a friend, "It's no good fighting this thing now.
 They have got me on this one.
 My life is finished.
 It's no use fighting when you know you can't win."
 He was summoned to Gateshead Magistrates Court for Wednesday 12 June 1957.

 On 11 June, he posted a short message to the Gateshead Coroner expressing his regrets at what he had caused, adding that 'if he had lived to be 100 he would never be able to forgive himself for having hurt Mattie'.
 He then wandered aimlessly through the streets ignoring the greetings of several people.

 On the day of his death, two young trainspotters watched him for half an hour pacing backwards and forwards on a footbridge over the London-Edinburgh railway line at Low Fell, Gateshead.
 He was openly weeping, talking to himself and occasionally pounding the bridge rail with his fists.
 He stepped down from the bridge and killed himself by walking in front of an oncoming express train.
 When the effects of his father's suicide had subsided Mattie returned home to stay with his elder brother Hughie, before moving to South Africa in 1965.

 Legacy

-On 13 December 2021, a brick memorial tribute was unveiled to Hughie Gallacher at Pride Park Stadium, Derby County F.C.
-It is hoped that in time a similar statue campaign will also be kicked off to erect a permanent memorial at St James' Park, Newcastle United.
+On 13 December 2021, a brick memorial tribute was unveiled to Gallacher at Derby County's Pride Park Stadium.
+On 22 February 2023, his grandson Andy Gallacher was present to unveil a further memorial plaque at Gateshead Redheugh F.C.; both tributes were organised by author and historian Kal Singh Dhindsa.
+Owing to his importance in the history of Newcastle United, it was suggested on Tyneside that a similar memorial could be erected at St James' Park.

-"A memorial brick in memory of former Derby County centre forward Hughie Gallacher was laid at Pride Park Stadium on 13 December 2021.
-Gallacher scored 40 goals in his 55 games for Derby between 1934 and 1936 and Derby fan Kal Singh Dhindsa has stepped forward to help ensure that the former Scotland international, who took his own life in 1957 at the age of 54, is remembered long into the future".

-On 22 February 2023, his grandson, Andy Gallacher, was on hand to unveil a plaque tribute to the legendary frontman at Gateshead Redheugh F.C.

-The tribute was the brainchild of author and historian Kal Singh Dhindsa, a Derby County fan, who produced a similar memorial to the Scotland star outside Pride Park.